raspibolt/raspibolt/static-channel-backup.md

 1. Locally, to a USB thumbdrive or microSD plugged into the Pi: in case of SSD drive failure only
 1. Remotely, to a GitHub repository: in case of widespread node damage (e.g. flood, fire, etc)

-### Choose your backup method(s)

-The storage device-based setup protects the backup from a SSD drive failure.
-However, it does not protect against a situation where both the SSD drive and the storage device are destroyed at the same time (*e.g.* fire, flood, etc.).

-To protect against this situation, it is necessary to send the backup to a remote location.
-We could use a private repository on GitHub which is FOSS and free.
-The SCB file is already encrypted and can therefore be sent to the repository as is, and without the need for additional encryption.

-You can choose one of the method, or use both, depending on your requirements and preferences.
+We recommend to use both methods, but you can choose either one of them, depending on your own requirements and preferences.

 ---